How to hire a marketing person: 5 quick hiring tips

 Marketing people are often prevalent in social media and other areas both online and offline (e.g. conferences, LinkedIn groups).
 Connect with them there and engage in meaningful dialogue.
 And when it’s time to hire a new VP of marketing, you might already know the best person for the job.

 3. Use job ad campaigns to target the right people

 For example, you can use sponsored posts on Facebook to target an audience with specific characteristics when you’re looking for a marketing person.
-Also, you can use Workable Campaigns, our AI-powered tool, which finds candidates who are a good fit for your job description and shows your job ad to them on Facebook and Instagram.

 4. Evaluate soft skills

 To hire a marketing person, look for people who combine soft skills like communication ability, strategic and business mindset, creativity and more.
 Use behavioral assessments via the right tools (e.g. Criteria Corp, Saberr).
 You can also ask the right interview questions – for instance, see interview questions for Digital Marketing Manager and Marketing Associate.